-9.1 Continuity is defined as total length of continuous service with the Agency.
-In determining an employee's continuity his/her service will be deemed to be broken by termination of employment by reason of:
+- 9.1 Continuity is defined as total length of continuous service with the Agency.
+An employee's continuity of service will be deemed to be broken by separation of employment by reason of: - (a) Resignation; - (b) Discharge for cause; - (c) Layoff for more than six (6) consecutive months; - (d) Failure to return immediately on the expiration of a Leave of Absence or acceptance of other employment while on leave; or, - (e) Absence without pay for two (2) days without notifying the Agency, without a leave of absence. - 9.2 Continuity of service will not be broken when an employee is:

-- (a) Resignation; - (b) Discharge for cause; - (c) Layoff for more than six (6) consecutive months; - (d) Failure to return immediately on the expiration of a Leave of Absence or acceptance of other employment while on leave; or, - (e) Absence without pay for two (2) days without notifying the Agency, without a leave of absence. - 9.2 Continuity of service will not be broken when an employee is: - (a) Inducted, enlists, or is called to active duty in the Armed Forces of the United States, or service in the Merchant Marine, under any Act of congress which provides that the employee is entitled to re-employment rights; - (b) On duty with the National Guard; - (c) Absent due to industrial injury; - (d) On leave of absence; and, - (e) Absent due to layoff for a period of less than one (l) year [Amended 1993].
+- (a) Inducted, enlists, or is called to active duty in the Armed Forces of the United States, or service in the Merchant Marine, under any Act of congress which provides that the employee is entitled to re-employment rights; - (b) On duty with the National Guard; - (c) Absent due to industrial injury; - (d) On Agency-approved leave of absence; and, - (e) Absent due to layoff for a period of less than one (I) year.